jakobzhao/wc/chapters/ch01/readme.md

 SSH provides a secure channel over an unsecured network in a client–server architecture, connecting an SSH client application with an SSH server.[2]
 The protocol specification distinguishes between two major versions, referred to as SSH-1 and SSH-2.
 The standard TCP port for SSH is 22.
 SSH is generally used to access Unix-like operating systems, but it can also be used on Windows.
 Windows 10 uses OpenSSH as its default SSH client.

 ## Browsers

+A web browser (commonly referred to as a browser) is a software application for accessing information on the World Wide Web.
+Each individual web page, image, and video is identified by a distinct URL, enabling browsers to retrieve and display them on the user's device.

+A web browser is not the same thing as a search engine, though the two are often confused.[1]
+For a user, a search engine is just a website, such as google.com, that stores searchable data about other websites.
+But to connect to and display websites on their device, a user needs to have a web browser installed

+The most popular web browsers are Chrome, Firefox, Safari, Internet Explorer, and Edge.

 ## The anatomy of a web page